jojozhuang/jojozhuang.github.io/_posts/2016-02-13-sharing-files-between-host-and-guest-in-virtualbox.md

 > When using VirtualBox, we properly need to share files between the host machine and the guest machine.
 This posting guides you how to achieve bidirectional file sharing between MacOS host and Ubuntu guest.

-## 1. Install VirtualBox Guest Additions
+## 1. Installing VirtualBox Guest Additions
 1) Get VBoxGuestAdditions.iso
 In MacOS, Finder->Application->VirtualBox->Show Package Content
 ![MIME Type](/public/pics/2016-02-13/virtualbox.png)